roger-roig/final-project/README.md

   * Give some insights about a topic of your choice giving some arguments by:
     * Being able to transmit the analysis in an ordered way.
     * Using the statistical/ML techniques learnt during the last weeks.
     * Plotting the graphs in a useful way for the reader / listener.
-Yes, no additional rules Jordi.
   * Present your analysis in two ways and for two different audiencies:
     * Technical audience: you will present a paper.
     * Jury: you will do a presentation.